 - then challenges us with a peak pose, maybe half moon (ardha chandrasana), or a variation like with a bind or ardha chandra chapasana – see photo at left),

-- then takes us on a journey that includes siblings of half moon, like hasta padangusthasana B, or maybe in the cool-down you can offer this great inner thigh stretch, or maybe you want to get wild and sporty and include vasisthasana (side plank) with the leg up in the air.
+- then takes us on a journey that includes siblings of half moon, like hasta padangusthasana B, or maybe in the cool-down you can a great inner thigh stretch, or maybe you want to get wild and sporty and include vasisthasana (side plank) with the leg up in the air.

 Anatomic coherence is not: